 Question: What is your grading scale and how do you grade?

-With this system, students are expected to demonstrate mastery on the assessments and assignments.
-On all assessments and assignments, students are encouraged and expected to redo, redo, redo until they have demonstrated mastery on the concepts taught.
+With this system, students are expected to demonstrate mastery on the assessments, projects and assignments we do in class.
+On all assessments, projects & assignments, students are encouraged and expected to redo, redo, redo until they have demonstrated mastery on the concepts taught.
 There is no reason they don't receive full points in those categories.
-For the "Participation/Citizenship" grade, students will be given 5 points everyday in class.
-They maintain those points by following classroom rules/expectations/procedures, turning assignments in on time, and so forth.
+For the Dispositions grade, students will be given 5 points everyday in class.
+They maintain those points by following classroom rules/expectations/procedures, turning assignments in on time, remain off their phones during class, remain engaged with the learning and being in the moment and so forth.
 These points cannot be made up.
 There will be no extra credit offered due to how we have established our grading system.

 Question: What supplies does my child need for your class?